 I think it is important to stress that children’s happiness cannot be forced, just like the happiness of adolescents and adults.
 However, I think with children, because they tend to want to make their parents happy, they will try to meet certain expectations.
 The example that came to my mind is with sports and competition.
 Parents and teachers can be so obsessed with winning that they forget about the experiences of the children.
 The competitive attitude can be implanted into children very easily and early on, I would know.
 I think it is a great pity when fun and enjoyment are taken out of children’s activities and replaced with “adult” values.

 The concept of Montessori schools is very interesting to me.
 The whole idea is to have a school environment where children are encouraged to learn rather than making it like a chore.
 It is designed so that the child’s creativity is exercised with the abundance of toys and the way the classroom is structured.
 The furniture in the classroom is built for “small people”, so that when they bump into them, the furniture gets nudged.
 This gives the children a sense that they have an effect on their environment because what they do has a consequence and that their small size is equated with their level of influence.
-This gets into another topic of alternative education for children.
+This gets into another topic of alternative education for children, including the methods people use to improve their learning such as meditation or the use of enhancement supplements from sites as buy-modafinil-online.org that improve learning and focus.
 However, I had to mention it because I do see a connection between Montessori school learning and positive psychology’s of children’s character strengths.

 As a conclusion, I have to say, as a fan of positive psychology, that there is a lot to discover about children’s happiness and what makes them happy.
 Of course, this short opinion piece was only a glance at the sneak peak of the surface of it all.
 I have great hopes that the research done in positive psychology will continue yielding results that will better inform the community about how to foster and nurture the strengths of a child and to create an environment that really is “child-friendly.”